 5. Banana Roll-Up

 These are delicious and can also be made ahead of time, as snacks in the car, or for kids to enjoy after athletic practice.
 Simply take a whole grain tortilla, and spread un-sweetened peanut butter on one side.
 Peel and place a banana on the tortilla, tuck in the ends, and roll.
 Not only is it very satisfying as a snack, to fill big appetites, it is a low-mess snack that travels well, making it an idea choice for busy parents.
 Keep some ready to go, for dine and dash snacks.
-Source: Active For Life
+Source: Active For Life.
+We have compiled a list of instagram accounts with inspiring nutritional recipes and info.

 If you have loved our healthy snack suggestions, visit our website to learn more about quality nutritional supplements, that can help you bridge the gap between daily dietary nutrient intake, and what your body needs to sustain health and wellness.
 RobKellerMD® antioxidant boosting vitamins and minerals, help your body combat free radicals, and cellular aging.
 Upgrade your daily multivitamin and nutritional support, with the science of Dr. Robert Keller.